Eargo vs. Phonak

 Phonak

 Like most prescription hearing aid manufacturers, Phonak doesn’t list its pricing online.
-Dr. Ruth Reisman estimates Phonak hearing aids range from around $1,000 to $3,750 per ear.
-That translates to a cost from $2,000 to $7,500 per pair.
+Dr. Ruth Reisman, one of our resident audiologists, estimates Phonak hearing aids range from around $1,000 to $3,750 per ear.
+That translates to between $2,000 and $7,500 per pair.
 Phonak’s prices are ultimately set by the prescriber you get them from.
 Geographic location and other factors may influence cost.

-While the cost is high, Phonak offers a level of support you won’t receive from OTC brands like Eargo.
-Your hearing care professional will run several hearing screenings to ensure you choose the best hearing aid for your needs.
-Then, they can customize your hearing aid settings to your unique hearing loss.
+Although the cost is high, Phonak offers a level of support you won’t receive from OTC brands like Eargo.
+Your hearing care professional will run several hearing screenings to ensure that you choose the best hearing aid for your needs.
+Then they can customize your hearing aid settings to your unique hearing loss.
 You’ll also have access to in-person follow-up care, which isn’t an option with Eargo.

 Dr. Reisman testing the sound quality of Sony s CRE-C10 hearing aids